-Everything you're going to want from Lowe's Fourth of July sale | CNN Underscored
+Everything you're going to want from the Lowe's 4th of July sale | CNN Underscored

 It’s time for America’s birthday, which means firing up the grill, getting the gang together and having a cookout.
-And in honor of the weekend, you can pick up everything you need – with lots of savings – at Lowe’s Fourth of July savings event, happening now.
+And in honor of the weekend, you can pick up everything you need — with lots of savings — at the Lowe’s Fourth of July savings event, happening now.

 From $50 off select Weber grills to special buys on stylish patio sets, the event includes everything consumers need to gear up for summer.
 You can also get up to $750 off on select appliances, with free delivery for purchases over $299.
 We’ve rounded up some of the best deals on the most useful products below.